fajriputra/mobileapp-ticketing/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-About this project, I am building a web service for a cinema ticket booking system, where the user will be able to select a film based on the show schedule and location, after that the user can choose the seat to be occupied while watching and integration with [Midtrans](https://midtrans.com) for payment method
+About this project, I am building a Mobile Application for a cinema ticket booking system, where the user will be able to select a film based on the show schedule and location, after that the user can choose the seat to be occupied while watching and integration with [Midtrans](https://midtrans.com) for payment method